Minimum QR Code Size: Why Most QR Codes Fail to Scan

 What is the absolute smallest QR code size?

-For most modern smartphones, going below about 0.8 in (2 cm) on print becomes risky.
-If you must go smaller, keep the design extremely clean and test thoroughly before printing thousands of copies.
+For most modern smartphones, going below about 0.8 inches (2 cm) on print becomes risky.
+If you must go smaller, keep the design extremely clean and test thoroughly before printing in bulk.

 How far away can a QR code be scanned?